CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 Nice to have: Better events
 Nice to have: Refactor fetch/view to use lit directive like `until`.

+WEIRD: Sidebar do not have a fixed enough width, makes it jump around on load when long titles are there

+WEIRD/Bug: Sometime, the page reloard infinetly because of webpack issues ?
+Probably only happen in webpack-dev-server mode, but it still is _very_ annoying.
+I think the issue has to do with multi-compile and I should probably fix my serviceworker plugin thingy to have it work better, heh.

+~~[BUG]: When scrolling to location, it seems to scroll in multiple md-view components ?
+Or at least in multiple md-view things.
+This is weird and should not be happenning.
+It could be because my md-view elements still have `EventListeners` tied up in the window.
+I might need to remove them using `dis/connectedCallback` -> https://lit.dev/docs/components/lifecycle/#disconnectedcallback -- This solved it indeed.~~

 ~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) ~~Add proper link between index entries and url/id (new component for fetching and stuff ?
 Might also have the caching mecanism and such) -- on it~~ -- done, sorta
 ~~Add index entries link into homepage (so I can finally remove them from sidebar)~~ done, but ugly